yyc12345/vtobjplugin/doc/DEV_HELP.md

 * Dialog left-bottom corner version string (all languages, current is English and Simplified Chinese).
 * About dialog string in string table (also for all languages).
+* Version info in resource file (also for all languages).
 * Version indentifier passed to `YYCC::ConfigManager::CoreManager` constructor in `ConfigManager.cpp` if config file structure has been changed when bumping version.